doc4d/docs/docs/FormObjects/webArea_overview.md

 	- the [context menu](properties_Entry.md#context-menu) for the web area is enabled
 	- the use of the inspector is expressly enabled in the area by means of the following statement:
 	```4d
 		WA SET PREFERENCE(*;"WA";WA enable Web inspector;True)
 	```

-	- a navigation action has occurred in the area (for example, a page has been loaded)
+> With [Windows system rendering engine](properties_WebArea.md#use-embedded-web-rendering-engine), a change in this preference requires a navigation action in the area (for example, a page refresh) to be taken into account.

 For more information, refer to the description of the `WA SET PREFERENCE` command.